Explore this course:

 -

-In this module, you will undertake an individual research project, based on an identifiable collection of primary sources and present your findings in a dissertation of 15,000 words.
-The dissertation represents an original piece of independent research and should be based on a substantial primary source base and demonstrate a thorough knowledge of the secondary literature.
+In this module, you will undertake an intensive individual research project, based on an identifiable collection of primary sources and present your findings in a dissertation of 18,000 words.
+The dissertation represents an original and sustained piece of independent research and should be based on a substantial primary source base and demonstrate a thorough and advanced knowledge of the secondary literature.
 In certain cases, primary evidence may also consist of modern historiography.
-Through the dissertation you will demonstrate your practical understanding of how established techniques of research and enquiry are used to create and interpret historical knowledge.
+Through the dissertation, you will demonstrate your practical understanding of how established techniques of research and enquiry are used to create, interpret and evaluate historical knowledge.
 You will work under the supervision of an expert member of staff who will provide guidance and regular tutorial support.

-This 75 credit selection can include up to 30 credits from the guided list of non-history modules (see guided modules tab).
+Your optional module selection can include a selection from the guided list of non-history modules (see guided modules tab).

 - Approaches and Methods in Media History